Sebmins/MazeGenerator/README.md

 # MazeGenerator

-This was a 6 month project for my final year project (disseration).
+This was a 6-month project for my final year project.

 ## Table of Contents